 All BNA instructors must meet the organization’s certification standards and are expected to demonstrate their continued progress in the art on a regular basis.
 Furthermore, Birankai members are welcomed, and will find familiar training, at any of the organization’s 54 dojos, as well as at dojos affiliated with the United States Aikido Federation.

-• BNA is directly affiliated with Aikikai Hombu Dojo in Japan.
+• Direct affiliation with Aikikai Hombu Dojo in Japan

-• BNA offers training materials through its online store (temporarily unavailable) and published curriculum guidelines.
+• Access to training materials through our online store and published curriculum guidelines here

-• BNA is an inclusive community of Aikido practitioners.
-Birankai North America welcomes people of all ages, abilities, beliefs, incomes, races, nationalities, genders, and sexual identities.
-Read testimonials here.
+• An inclusive community of Aikido practitioners that welcomes people of all ages, abilities, beliefs, incomes, races, nationalities, genders, and sexual identities

 OUR ORGANIZATIONAL STRUCTURE